 - Community Safety: The public has the right to safe and secure homes and communities.

 - Competency Development: Offenders should leave the system more capable of living responsibility and productively in the community.

 Diversion provides volunteers with the opportunity to participate in addressing the issue of local youth delinquency.
 This personal commitment results in substantial savings to the taxpayers.
 25-30 volunteers in Walla Walla County are involved in the program to stress the fact that the community is concerned with children, adolescents, and their families.
 A Community Accountability Board (CAB) includes various members of the local community in which the juvenile offender resides.
 The intent is to impress upon the youth the connection between themselves, their community, and their offender activity.

 - Holding youth accountable

 - Compensating victims

 - Engaging volunteers

-- Youth cannot be locked up
+- Youth cannot be placed into detention

 - Proceedings & records are confidential